emqx/emqx-docs/en_US/data-integration/data-bridge-clickhouse.md

 3. Input, for example, `my_rule` as the rule ID.

-5. Input the following SQL statements in the SQL editor, which will forward the MQTT messages matching the topic pattern `t/#` to the newly created ClickHouse bridge.
+5. Input the following statement in the SQL editor, which will forward the MQTT messages matching the topic pattern `t/#`.

    ```sql
    SELECT